WWE News: Zelina Vega Reveals If She’ll Ever Wrestle Again

 While Vega rarely wrestles these days, she has competed in the ring this year.
 Her last match was against Bianca Belair following this year’s WrestleMania, which was only a matter of weeks ago.
 The company appears to be using her in matches when the storyline calls for one, but Vega’s comments in the interview suggest that she wants more in-ring time.

 During the interview, Vega praised Jason Jordan — who is currently inactive from in-ring competition due to an injury — for helping her shine on the red brand.
-According to Vega, the backstage producer helps performers execute their own ideas as opposed to telling them what to do, which she really appreciates.
-Producers are responsible for making sure that superstars stick to management’s vision for a match, but Jordan appears to let performers executive some of their own ideas within that format.
+According to her, the backstage producer helps performers execute their own ideas as opposed to telling them what to do, which she really appreciates.
+Producers are usually responsible for making sure that superstars stick to management’s vision for a match, but as Vega suggested, Jordan appears to let performers execute some of their own ideas within that format.